angellgunn/alternate-silversurfer/content/b-o-c.md

-because the speaker tacitly assumes the listener to be identical with him and hence as having the same cognitive domain which he has (which never is the case), marveling when a \'misunderstanding\' arises.
+because the speaker tacitly assumes the listener to be identical with him and hence as having the same cognitive domain which he has (which never is the case), marveling when a 'misunderstanding' arises.
 Such an approach is valid, for man created systems of communication where the identity of sender and receiver is implicitly or explicitly specified by the designer, and a message, unless disturbed during transmission, necessarily selects at the reception the same set of states that it represents at the emission, but not for natural languages.

-\(5) It behooves the interlocutor to choose where to orient in his cognitive domain as a result of a linguistic interaction.
+(5) It behooves the interlocutor to choose where to orient in his cognitive domain as a result of a linguistic interaction.
 Since the mechanism of choice, as in every neuronal process, is state-dependent, the state of activity from which the choice (new state of neuronal